 26. Walk Down Republic Street at Night

 Republic Street is only about a half-mile long, but it connects Fort St. Elmo and the City Gate, making it the most popular street in Malta.
 During the day the street is buzzing with people at cafes, shopping, and eating at restaurants.
-At night, however, things wind down and you can really enjoy the magic of the city.
+At night, however, things wind down and you can enjoy the magic of the city.

 27. Listen to the Sound of Water at the Tritons’ Fountain